ruiheng/vimfiles/README.txt

 Plug-ins
 ============

 Vim plug-ins are in `available` dir. one subdir should be used for one plugin.
+They are called bundles in 'pathogen'.

 All plug-ins are disabled by default.
-To enable a plugin, you just need to create a symbolic link in `bundle` dir to the corresponding subdir in `available`.
+To enable a plugin, you need to do one of the followings:

+ * create a symbolic link in `bundle` dir to the corresponding subdir in `available`.
    To disable it again, just remove that symbolic link.

    NOTES: On windows vista or later, you can `mklink` command to create symbolic links.
 But need administrator privileges.
 See enable-plugin.bat for example.

+ * create a variable 'g:load_bundles', which contains a list of names of bundles, which will be loaded.
+This is a little easier to use than symbolic link on Windows.
+   See ruiheng.vimrc for example.

 Example Usage